A lecture by Elizabeth Fathi September 2021 Almshouses – from Athelstan to the 21st century and beyond. Presented by

 Navigating the new do’s and don’ts and what support is and isn’t available is a fast moving and crowded place.
 We hope this guide will keep you up to date with the main areas of concern for Trusts and Foundations.
 The Charity Commission response The Charity Commission has updated its guidance in response to COVID-19; please see here for details.
 In summary, the guidance states that: A charity cannot expand its beneficiary class because it suddenly wants to help a wider beneficiary group during the COVID crisis.
 If the governing documents do not give express powers to change the beneficiary group, then Charity Commission permission would still be needed.
 Some of the government’s business support measures apply to charities.
 Restricted funds may, in some instances and as a last resort, be able to be used by the charity facing financial problems but professional advice should be taken.
 AGMs.
 If trustees

 The Trust Partnership and Stone King have joined their significant experience of working with Almshouses to put together two webinars aimed at providing trustees and staff with an Almshouse Toolkit of legal considerations and practical tips for the Covid-19 pandemic and beyond.
-The first webinar held on 6 May 2020 looked at surviving the lockdown and the second webinar on 17 June 2020 looked at Risk Management and Living with Uncertainty and the third on 28 July 2020 looked at Incorporation for Almshouses – Why and How.
+The first webinar on 6 May 2020 looked at surviving the lockdown and the second webinar on 17 June 2020 looked at Risk Management and Living with Uncertainty and the third on 28 July 2020 looked at Incorporation for Almshouses – Why and How.